Your trusted partner in cosmetic care abroad

 • Fixes aesthetic problems or functional issues from a previous nose job

-• Almost always done open — the surgeon needs full visibility of scar tissue
+• Almost always done open, as the surgeon needs full visibility of scar tissue

 • Costs more because the surgery takes longer and the margin for error is tighter